Dr. Josh Olson: Advanced Plastic Surgery Institute

 - Implants are well concealed, so there’s less chance of visible rippling.

 - The results typically look more natural with a smoother transition from the chest to the breast mound.

 - The muscle offers more long-term support for the implants and decreases the chances of implants sagging.

 - There is a lower risk of capsular contracture, a complication that occurs when scar tissue hardens around the implant.

 - Mammograms may be easier to read accurately.

+The “best” incision varies between breast augmentation patients depending on their anatomy, choice of implants, and personal preferences.
 Dr. Olson uses 3 types of incisions to perform breast augmentation.
 He informs patients about the benefits and drawbacks of each before they make a decision.